MSLNZ/rpi-smartgadget/README.rst

 allows any computer on the same network as the Raspberry Pi to request information from the Smart Gadgets that are within Bluetooth range of the Pi.

-Tested with a Raspberry Pi 3 Model B+ running Raspbian GNU/Linux 9 (stretch).
+Tested with a Raspberry Pi 3 Model B+ running Raspbian (stretch and buster).

 Installation
 ------------